o19s/quepid/docs/data_mapping.md

 ## Other

-Quepid provides scorers that are written by the OSC team for everyone to use, those scorers are saved as `DefaultScorer`s, and the initial version of the default scorer is created when seeding the db (using `bin/rake db:seed` or `bin/rake db:setup`).
+Quepid provides scorers that are written by the OSC team for everyone to use, those `Scorer`'s are tagged with the `communal` flag as `true`, and the default scorers are created when seeding the db (using `bin/rake db:seed` or `bin/rake db:setup`).

 ## Diagram